Church and Pop Culture, Lecture 6 Evangelism

 To the non-Christian, Tolerance and Pluralism are primary values.
 The American value placed on individual freedom becomes something very different when attached to non-Christian worldviews and norms.
 The Founders of the nation believed that denominational beliefs were a matter of conscience, not to be enforced upon the religious by the State or by a State religion.
 But under the new humanism, where all truth is relative and where no one knows or can know absolute truth, religious people must be open to and accept all interpretations, beliefs, and values as equally valid.
 Because there is no real or ultimate truth, all beliefs are merely personal opinions, so to get along in society, “we must be tolerant of others and their opinions.”
 The non-Christian has no standard by which to judge the relative and varying moral and religious claims with which he is faced.
 So he accepts them all by allowing everyone to have their own religion and morals.
 He is a “good” person, the non-Christian believes, because he is Tolerant of others.
 Rather than arrogantly assuming to know the truth, he knows he doesn’t, so he is willing to let everyone else have their own opinion (Pluralism – there are many truths but no ONE Truth).

 As a result of this worldview, Christians are just one group among others.
 Sure, they have their opinion, but their claim to truth or their opinion about the truth has no more validity than any other person.
-But because fundamentalist Christians won’t go along in accepting Tolerance and Pluralism as supreme or ultimate “good,” in contrast to liberal people, Christians appear to be narrow minded, bigoted and arrogant.
+But because fundamentalist Christians won’t go along in accepting Tolerance and Pluralism as supreme or ultimate “good,” in contrast to liberal in canada people, Christians appear to be narrow minded, bigoted and arrogant.
 Because they dare to uphold a single truth which questions the value of Tolerance as a supreme or primary good, Christians become a threat to the order of contemporary society.

 But worse than rejection for our witness, we can’t get the world to agree upon a common set of values or principles by which we can discuss issues or debate what should be done in a society.
 Since the people cannot appeal to a common set of assumptions about good and evil, the people of this country no longer have any way of determining right and wrong.
 So rather than being the spokesmen for divine truth, Christians are treated as obnoxious and self important people who hold to a narrow and peculiar opinion.
 By far, the worst part of this disregard for the traditional moral consensus is not that Christians are considered WRONG, but that they and their opinions are considered IRRELEVANT to modern society, and so our beliefs carry no significance and can safely be ignored.